AhmedJ8000/Project-1-Strike-Ball/README.md

 - Additional levels and difficulty modes
 - Themes or skins for the paddle and background
 - Making the Paddle Sensitivity Slider functional to save paddle speed data via localStorage
+- Adding lock level feature to ensure the player starts from level 1
+- Redering unique colors of bricks for each level

 ## Acknowledgements